Skip to content

 Setting the Bleed for a Gate Fold leaflet.

 Repeat this process on both joining panels.
-For the rest of the document, it's just a traditional bleed on the edges as there are no further joins being made.
+For the rest of the document, you can apply a standard bleed around the outer edges, as no further joins are required.

-When set up correctly, the final print will have a seamless front gate panel and no imperfections will be visible.
+When set up correctly, the final print will feature a continuous front gate panel with no visible imperfections.

 GATEFOLD_RENDER_COMPLETE-Current_View.jpg